MickMaciel/sockets/README.md

-This code demonstrates how to use TCP/IP sockets to create a simple server and client.
+This code demonstrates how to use TCP/IP sockets to create a simple server and client connection.
 The server listens on port 444 and sends a welcome message to each client that connects.
 The client sends a message to the server and receives a response.